-All summer lottery funds will be awarded after spring grades are posted on May 12.
-If you have registered for your summer classes and you are eligible after spring grades, your scholarship will be listed as a credit on your account approximately May, 14th.
+All summer lottery funds will be awarded after spring grades are posted in mid-May.
+If you have registered for your summer classes and you are eligible, your scholarship will be awarded approximately one week after spring grades are posted.

 Please Note: You may require additional steps before summer lottery may be applied to your account if you

 - Are a new transfer student for the summer term.

 - Are participating in a consortium or study abroad program for the spring and/or summer terms.

 - Are only able to register for one course at the beginning of the term due to required prerequisites.